Transport in Milford Sound: Other constraints

 Milford Sound is at risk of significant major landslide events, which in a worst case scenario could lead to the deaths of about 750 visitors in one event.
 This is a significant societal risk.
-Individual risk has been estimated for a visitor on 2019 modelling as 6.8 x 10^{−7}, which is less than 1 in a million, and two orders of magnitude less than the now known risk of visiting Whakaari / White Island, an active volcano, as a tourist.
+Individual risk has been estimated for a visitor on 2019 modelling as 6.8 × 10^{−7}, which is less than 1 in a million, and two orders of magnitude less than the now known risk of visiting Whakaari / White Island, an active volcano, as a tourist.
 However the societal risk is higher than the level determined to be significant in New Zealand after the 2019 Whakaari / White Island eruption because Milford Sound is a much more popular tourist destination.
 A decision on whether or not to accept the societal risk and its consequences of this expected disaster has been identified as the responsibility of the government of New Zealand, and has yet to be made in the context of existing transport infrastructure or any proposals to enhance them.